cblop/hci-seminar-2014/talk.md

 ---

-# Implementation

-Three layers:

-- narrative ontology
-- multi-agent system (BDI)
-- actions/events

----

 # How Facade does it

 - Based on OZ project drama manager
 - Dramatic elements are divided into 'beats'
-- ...etc
+- Agents interact with each other
+- Story is guided by the drama manager

 ---
 class: center, middle, inverse

+background-image: url(img/punchjudy.png)
 # That's the way to do it!
-class: center, middle, inverse
-background-image: url(img/punchjudy.png)

 ---